NBISweden/elixir_evaluation_evaluation/docs/conclusion.md

 questionnaires, not for adding adding questions were not written down.

-As none of these evaluations describe the process on how questions were developed, it comes as no surpise that neither evaluation refers to evidence-based best practices in the literature.
+As none of these evaluations describe the process on how questions were developed, it comes as no surprise that neither evaluation refers to evidence-based best practices in the literature.

 ## RQ2: Can the current ELIXIR evaluation questions be criticized?

-The mandatory ELIXIR evalution question with the goal of evaluating course quality can be criticized, with
+The mandatory ELIXIR evaluation questions with the goal of evaluating course quality can be criticized, with

 - 1 question that can be answered before taking the course (question 5)